Karan-fulsoundar/Movie-Review-Analysis-/README.md

 #NLP Project

-Analyze the movie reviews whether it is posithive or negative using natural language processing applied 3 Classification algorithms namely 1.
+Analyze the movie reviews whether it is posithive or negative using natural language processing

+Applied 3 Classification algorithms namely 1.
 Naive bayes Classifier
                                            2. Support vector Classifier
-                                           3. Random Forest Classifier Got the better accuracy with Random Forest Classifier
+                                           3. Random Forest Classifier

+Got the better accuracy with Random Forest Classifier

 You can use other by just changing the name of object of model which you want to change